khancom1988/khancom1988/README.md

 ### Hi there, This is Aadil Majeed :sunglasses:

 ## I'm a Developer, Learner and a music lover!
-- 🔭 I’m currently working as senior software engineer - Team Lead at www.bqe.com!
+- 🔭 I’m currently working as senior software engineer - Technology Lead at https://tinychef.ai!
 - 🌱 I also work as a freelancer on weekends!
 - ⚡ Fun fact: I love watch thriller movies/series!
 - ⚡ Portfolio: https://majeedaadil1988.wixsite.com/portfolio